-Abrasion/disturbance of Medium the surface of the substratum or seabed biotope are infaunal and hence have some protection against surface disturbance, although siphons of bivalves and tubes of the sedentary polychaete Pygospio elegans, may project above the sediment surface.
+Muddy sand sediments, in general, tend to be cohesive although high levels of water content will reduce this and destabilise sediments.
+Sediment cohesion provides some sediment stabilisation to resist erosion following surface disturbance.
+The characterizing species associated with this biotope are infaunal and hence have some protection against surface disturbance, although siphons of bivalves and tubes of the sedentary polychaete Pygospio elegans, may project above the sediment surface.
 Damage to tubes and siphons would require repair.
 The snail Hydroia ulvae is present on the surface and abrasion may result in burial or damage to this species.
+Surface compaction can collapse burrows and reduce the pore space between particles, decreasing penetrability and reducing stability and oxygen content (Sheehan, 2007).
+Trampling (3 times a week for 1 month) associated with bait digging reduced the abundance and diversity of infauna (Sheehan, 2007; intertidal muds and sands).